 So what will Reiwa mean for our child?

 According to the news, women still cannot ascend the throne, meaning that Emperor Reiwa’s daughter will not become his successor.
-It’s quite unfortunate in a time when gender equality is gaining much needed attention.
-Japan is already lagging behind, especially in terms of first world countries.
-According to the World Economic Forum, Japan ranks 110th out of 149 countries when it comes to gender equality, behind other countries in Asia such as China and India.
+It’s quite unfortunate in a time when gender equality is gaining much-needed attention.
+Japan is already lagging behind, especially in terms of first-world countries.
+According to the World Economic Forum, Japan ranks 110th out of 149 countries when it comes to gender equality in 2018, behind other countries in Asia such as China and India.